-- the Admission Body enrols new active Fund members; - the period specified, or as varied, under the Deferred Debt Agreement elapses; - the take-over, amalgamation, insolvency, winding up or liquidation of the Admission Body; - the Administering Authority serves a notice on the Admission Body that the Administering Authority is reasonably satisfied that the Admission Body's ability to meet the contributions payable under the Deferred Debt Arrangement has weakened materially or is likely to weaken materially in the next 12 months; - the Admission Body defaults on any payment due under the agreement; - the Fund actuary assesses that the Admission Body has paid sufficient secondary contributions to cover all (or almost all) of the exit payment due if the employer becomes an exiting employer on the calculation date (i.e. Admission Body is now largely fully funded on their cessation basis); or - The Admission Body requests early termination of the agreement and settles the exit payment in full as calculated by the Fund actuary on the calculation date (i.e. the Admission Body pays their outstanding cessation debt on their cessation basis).
+- the Admission Body enrols new active Fund members; - the period specified, or as varied, under the Deferred Debt Agreement elapses; - the take-over, amalgamation, insolvency, winding up or liquidation of the Admission Body; - the Administering Authority serves a notice on the Admission Body that the Administering Authority is reasonably satisfied that the Admission Body's ability to meet the contributions payable under the Deferred Debt Arrangement has weakened materially or is likely to weaken materially in the next 12 months;

+- the Admission Body defaults on any payment due under the agreement; - the Fund actuary assesses that the Admission Body has paid sufficient secondary contributions to cover all (or almost all) of the exit payment due if the employer becomes an exiting employer on the calculation date (i.e. the Admission Body is now largely fully funded on their cessation basis); or - the Fund actuary assesses that the Admission Body's value of liabilities has fallen below an agreed de minimis level and the employer becomes an exiting employer on the calculation date; or - the Admission Body requests early termination of the agreement and settles the exit payment in full as calculated by the Fund actuary on the calculation date (i.e. the Admission Body pays their outstanding cessation debt on their cessation basis).